 There are three award categories which are aligned with the National Coach Development Framework:

-New Coach of the Year: a coach that has been coaching for 2 years or less at any level.
+New Coach of the Year: a coach who has been coaching for 2 years or less at any level.

 Club and School Coach of the Year: a coach who is working with junior or senior athletes in a club or school setting (this could include coaching individuals, junior programmes, beginner coaching, schools coaching and graded teams).

 Performance Coach of the Year: a coach who is working with athletes at a District Representative Level or above, and / or working with a District Performance Squad.

 When deciding a judging panel considers the following:

 New Coach of the Year: Keri Rhodes (Northland)

 In 2015 Keri upskilled himself in five of the available coach learning modules from the Coach Development Framework and attended the National Coaching Conference.
 This knowledge better enabled him to effectively deliver junior programmes and work with the school-aged players at the Manaia and Waipu Squash Clubs – both of whom showed an increase in junior numbers this year.